-Full Year - 5.0 Credits Prerequisite: Accounting 1 A & 1 B Offered in Grades: 10, 11, 12
+Full Year - 5.0 Credits

+Prerequisite: Accounting 1 A & 1 B Offered in Grades: 10, 11, 12

 College Accounting is the final course offered in the sequence of accounting courses for students serious about pursuing Accounting or other Business majors.
 As the title suggests, this completer course continues with the study of financial accounting and introduces managerial accounting.
 The course covers the analysis and interpretation of financial statements, the treatment of tangible and intangible assets, an in-depth study of corporate accounting and an overview of cost systems.
 Analysis of actual corporate records and investigation of stocks and bonds as investments are also explored.
 Students will complete projects using various computer packages.
 Careers in the accounting field are explored.
 Students are given a nationally recognized NOCTI assessment in Accounting Basics to certify they have a strong foundation in basic accounting at the end of the course.
-Students may earn 3 credits through Fairleigh Dickinson Middle College Program.
+Students may earn 3 credits through Fairleigh Dickinson's Middle College Program by successfully completing this course with a C or better.
+Tuition fees apply for the Fairleigh Dickinson Middle College Program.
+Students should take Honors Virtual Enterprise upon completing this course.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.